Preference Adaptive and Sequential Text-to-Image Generation: PASTA Details

 Generally, we would like to optimize the Q-Learning objective:

 where $\hat\phi$ is the target network and $P_L^t = \brk[c]*{p^t_i}_{i=1}^{L_C}$ is the candidate set at time $t$.
 Decomposing the slate value function into an average of prompt value function we get

-Although the value function is trained on the value of entire utterances, we enhance its robustness by also optimizing it on sub-prompts, focusing on tokens within the prompts that share the same target.
-We omit the scaling factor of $L^{-1}$, as it is already accounted for in the reward scaling
+Although the value function is trained on the value of entire utterances, we enhance its robustness by also optimizing it on sub-prompts, focusing on tokens within the prompts that share the same target:

 where $T_p$ is the (token) length of prompt $p$.
 Offline Reinforcement Learning struggles with overestimation of values for unseen state-action pairs when using the Bellman optimality operator for TD targets. \emph{implicit Q-Learning (IQL)} \citep{kostrikov2021offline} addresses this by learning an $\alpha$-expectile value, $v_\psi$, which avoids the explicit maximization over the Q-function.
 The IQL objective is as follows: